basiljs/basiljs.github.io/reference/document/FACING_PAGES.md

 layout: entry
 title: FACING_PAGES
 codetitle: b.FACING_PAGES
-description: 'Used with b.canvasMode() to set the canvas to use the current facing pages.'
+description: 'Used with canvasMode() to set the canvas to use the current facing pages.'
 category: Document
 subcategory: Page
 returns: null